-MLB puts a new proposal on the table in labor talks.
+MLB put a new proposal on the table in labor talks.
 How the players respond will be telling.

-But MLB’s proposal, made on behalf of the league’s 30 club owners, was met with disappointment from the players union, according to multiple people involved in the negotiations who declined to provide full details of the offer.
+But MLB’s proposal, made on behalf of its 30 club owners, was met with disappointment from the players’ union, according to multiple people involved in the negotiations who declined to provide full details of the offer.

 The extent of that disappointment will be critical to what happens next.
 The pivotal question entering Thursday’s meeting, according to multiple people who planned to be a part of it, was not what would be in the proposal.
 Instead, it would be how the players would interpret the offer — as a genuine effort to bridge gaps or a cursory shift — and whether they would see fit to quickly counter.